 - RPA helps in maintaining huge records of data and the best part is that it is flexible in dealing with the clerical processes.
 Selenium does not support the clerical processes as it works on the front end of the web application.

-- Keep this in mind that the simpler their life cycle is, more efficient they will be.
+- Keep this in mind that the simpler their life cycle is, the more efficient they will be.
 Selenium has a complicated life cycle compared to RPA.

 - If you are working with Selenium, then it is important for you to be proficient with Java language.
-On the other hand, RPA requires coding knowledge but at minimal level.
+On the other hand, RPA requires coding knowledge but at a minimal level.

 - Both Selenium and RPA are automation tools that help minimize manual intervention while enhancing quality.